qkzk/fm/development.md

 - Execute an action with a single keypress in context mode.
 Same as above !
 - Use pdftoppm & pdfinfo to preview pdf files.
 Faster, less code, more stable.
   Doesn't crash anymore when a .pdf file is encrypted but can be read by every one.
+- Newfile and newdirs are flagged and selected after creation
+- Include default binds from midnight commander / ranger for the function files (f1-f10)

 #### Changelog